Sugar Loaf Islands

 The Sugar Loaf Islands (often Sugarloaf; Ngā Motu, lit. 'the islands') are a collection of five small uninhabited islands and several sea stacks near Port Taranaki, New Zealand.

 The largest, Moturoa Island, covers approximately 1.4 ha.
-Motumahanga is the island furthest from shore, at approximately 1.5 km.
+Motumahanga is the island farthest from shore, at approximately 1.5 km.

-Ngā Motu was one of the first areas inhabited by descendants of Te Whiti o Rongomai, and the islands and reefs were all named by Ngāti Te Whiti.
-The island group was given its English name in 1770 by James Cook because the reminded him of the way sugar was stored in heaps in Europe.
+Ngā Motu was one of the first areas inhabited by descendants of Te Whiti o Rongomai, and the islands and reefs were all named by the Ngāti Te Whiti iwi.
+The island group was given its English name in 1770 by James Cook because they reminded him of the way sugar was stored in heaps in Europe.

 The Sugar Loaf Islands Marine Protected Area (SLIMPA) was established in 1991 to protect the area from oil exploration.
 This strengthened the protection that had been in place since the formation of a marine park in 1986.

-In 2013 New Plymouth district councillors unanimously agreed to gift the protected area back to the government for treaty settlement negotiations with Taranaki and Te Āti Awa iwi.
+In 2013 New Plymouth District Council unanimously agreed to gift the protected area back to the government for treaty settlement negotiations with Taranaki and Te Āti Awa iwi.